Naoto Kan: Diet career

 Kan with members of the First Hashimoto Cabinet at the Prime Minister's Official Residence on 11 January 1996.

 After graduating from college, Kan worked at a patent office for four years.
 He actively engaged in civic grassroots movements for years and also served on election campaign staff for Fusae Ichikawa, a women's rights activist.

 After having lost in the 1976 and 1979 general elections and 1977 Upper House election, Kan achieved a seat in the lower house in 1980 as a member of the Socialist Democratic Federation.
 He Later joined the New Party Sakigake.
 When the party was in coalition with the LDP, Kan was appointed Minister of Health and Welfare in the cabinet of Prime Minister Ryutaro Hashimoto in 1996.
 While serving in this position he gained national popularity for admitting the government's responsibility for the spread of HIV-tainted blood in the 1980s and directly apologized to victims.
 His frank action was completely unprecedented and was applauded by the media and the public.

 In September of the same year, after having left cabinet, Kan founded the Democratic Party of Japan along with Yukio Hatoyama.
 In 1998, his image was affected by allegations of an affair, vigorously denied by both parties, with a television newscaster and media consultant, Yūko Tonomoto.
-After Yukio Hatoyama resigned as the leader of the Democratic Party of Japan, Kan again took over the position.
+After Hatoyama resigned as the leader of the Democratic Party of Japan, Kan again took over the position.
 In July 2003, the DPJ and the Liberal Party led by Ichirō Ozawa agreed to form a united opposition party to prepare for the general election that was anticipated to take place in the fall.

 During the campaign of the election of 2003, the DPJ called the election as the choice of the government between the ruling LDP-bloc and the DPJ, with Kan being presented as the alternative candidate to then Prime Minister Junichiro Koizumi.
 His face was used as the trademark of the campaign against the LDP.

 However, in 2004 Kan was accused of unpaid annuities and again resigned the position of leader.
 On 10 May 2004, he officially announced his resignation and made the Shikoku Pilgrimage.
 Later, the Ministry of Health, Labour and Welfare spokesman apologized, saying the unpaid record was due to an administrative error.

 In mid-October 2005, Kan, who turned 60 in 2006, proposed the creation of a new political party to be called the "Dankai (baby boomer) Party".
 The initial intent of the party was to offer places of activity for the Japanese baby boomers – 2.7 million of whom began to retire en masse in 2007.

 Kan believes the Japan Self-Defense Forces should play a more prominent role on the international stage.